-Prices the best cheap drone deals continue to fall as the markets for hobbyist and action video drones soar.
+The prices for the best cheap drone deals continue to fall as the markets soar for hobbyists and action video drones.
 As drones continue to, um, fly off the shelves, feature-creep works to your benefit.
 Many features that were available only in drones with multi-thousand-dollar price tags just a few years ago, are now common in more affordable drone models — usually for less than $300.
 The vast selection of drones with different feature sets can be confusing, but we’ve done the field work to find the best cheap drone deals available today.
 We’ll continue to update this post as feature lists climb and prices drop.

 The entry threshold to the drone hobby and sport is low.
 You don’t need a license to operate a drone — although you must register the craft with the FAA.
 As you likely already know, there’s a wide range of differences among the hundreds of drone models on the market.
 If you get the fever and continue to advance and improve your drone pilot skills, odds are you’ll want to upgrade.
 You may also want to trade up when drones with new features hit the market.
 Whether you’re a novice or seasoned expert, however, there are a few major factors to consider as you choose your next drone.